Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Methods

 \subsection{Two Pulse Pile-up Decomposition}

-In this experiment we use a single channel SDD, which provides a single waveform for each event.
+In this experiment we use a single channel SDD, which provides a single waveform for each event; at FELs, photons arrive to the detector plane nearly at the same time.
 Due to the two apertures and differences in drift time between the central and peripheral areas, the waveforms contain two partially overlapping pulses with amplitudes proportional to the energy of photons detected through each aperture.

-To account for the nonzero baseline, clipping of larger signals ($V>\SI{0.3}{\volt}$), and the superposition of two pulses with two different amplitudes and arrival times, we extend Eq.~\ref{eq3} to:
+To account for the nonzero baseline, clipping of larger signals ($V>\SI{0.3}{\volt}$), and the superposition of two pulses with two different amplitudes and arrival times, we extend Eq.~\ref{eq2} to:

 where the $^c$ and $^p$ superscripts denote parameters specific for the central and the peripheral aperture, respectively.